IACAT 2021: Call for papers is now open!

 Presentations at the 14th Conference of the Subdivision “Methods and Evaluation”

 On the 18th of September 2019 the symposium “Applications of the Item-Response-Theory (IRT)” took place during the 14th Conference of the Subdivision “Methods and Evaluation” of the German Psychological Society (DGPs) in Kiel, Germany.
 The symposium gave insight into the applications of IRT in different diagnostic application contexts.
 Patrick Naumann presented the results of a simulation study entitled “Item Parameter Drift in Small Samples”, which compared the performances of three methods for the detection of item parameter drift using the Continuous Calibration Strategy (CCS).
 In his talk “Consideration of Item Position Effects in Computerized Adaptive Testing with the Continuous Calibration Strategy” Prof. Dr. Andreas Frey presented comprehensive results on the effectiveness of the CCS considering item position effects.
-Dr. Christian Spoden gave a talk entitled “Adaptive and Partially Adaptive Measurement of Individual Change”, in which he reported on the use of CAT for measuring change of learning processes.
+Prof. Dr. Christian Spoden gave a talk entitled “Adaptive and Partially Adaptive Measurement of Individual Change”, in which he reported on the use of CAT for measuring change of learning processes.
 Further information about the FGME can be found here.

 September, 18th, 2019